Support

 GIFT Nifty:

-The GIFT Nifty November futures contract is trading 54 points higher, suggesting a positive opening for the Nifty 50.
+The GIFT Nifty December futures contract is currently up 46.50 points, indicating a positive start for the Nifty 50.

 Institutional Flows: